Metropolitan Council (Minnesota): Controversy

 Marty Seifert, a Republican candidate for governor in the 2014 election, also called for the abolition of the Council, citing it as an unelected authority with taxation powers without representation.
 However, most of the responsibilities of the Metropolitan Council would still need to be maintained, including a Metropolitan Planning Organization that allows the region to receive federal transportation funding.

 Criticisms of the council reached a high point in 2018 when the Met Council survived two attempted reforms at both the state and the federal level.

 In late 2023, the Met Council came under fire again with a state legislative committee, the Metropolitan Governance Task Force, tasked with examining reformation, be it through elections or other means.
 In February 2024, the task force came up with six reformation paths, but the state legislature will need to take further action as warranted.

-In May 2024, after years of mounting delays, cost overruns and mismanagement of the Southwest LRT, the Minnesota State Legislature passed a law giving the Minnesota Department of Transportation greater oversight of future transit projects.
+In May 2024, after years of mounting delays, cost overruns and mismanagement of the Metro Green Line Extension, the Minnesota State Legislature passed a law giving the Minnesota Department of Transportation greater oversight of future transit projects.
 Transportation-focused State Senator Scott Dibble sponsored the change, calling the Met Council "incompetent and incapable."